UPDATED: JULY 05, 2023 | 2 MIN READ

 There are several health student insurance options for those living and attending school in Colorado.
 You may not have eligibility for some, but here are the options available for students.

 - Parent’s insurance plan: If you’re under 26, your parents can keep you on their existing medical insurance.
-Colorado State law says this applies even if you’re married or have your children.
+Colorado State law says this applies even if you’re married or have children.

 - Marketplace plans: The exchange allows you to sign up for your student health insurance plan.
 They are available through the Affordable Care Act.
 Colorado students can access and sign-up quickly online through Healthcare.gov.